nf-core/stableexpression/docs/troubleshooting.md

 You can check at https://www.ncbi.nlm.nih.gov/gds if there are raw RNA-seq count datasets for this species.
 ```

 You may want to check if there are any raw RNA-seq count datasets available for this species on [NCBI GEO](https://www.ncbi.nlm.nih.gov/gds).
-You can then relaunch the pipeline by providing your own count datasets.
+You can then relaunch the pipeline by providing your own prepared count datasets.

+## Not enough memory

 ## Java heap space